f-osss/registrationform/README.md

 # registrationform
 ### About my first project on github.
- It is a simple registration form written in HTML, nothing really special
+ It is a basic registration form written in HTML, nothing really special